TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 ### Install Protobuf

-Protobuf may be installed with package manager, for example:
+Protobuf may be installed with a package manager, for example:
 ```
 sudo yum install protobuf-devel
 ```